cantineNantes/mustached-robot/README.md

 * Florent Gosselin - UX designer ([@fgosselin](http://twitter.com/fgosselin))
 * Jérémie Pottier - Developer ([@dzey](http://twitter.com/dzey))

 New developers or designers are welcome to join the project.
-Just contact us on twitter ([@fgosselin](http://twitter.com/fgosselin), [@dzey](http://twitter.com/dzey)) if you want to get involved !
+Just contact us on twitter ([@fgosselin](http://twitter.com/fgosselin), [@dzey](http://twitter.com/dzey)) if you want to get involved!

 ## Roadmap

 ### Beta version (september)

-_The beta version is a fully functional application on its own but a little nerdy to install_
+_The beta version is a completely functional application on its own but a little nerdy to install_

 * Coworkers can create an account and checkin in the coworking space
 * Coworking space managers can access the coworking space datas on a beautiful dashboards: coworkers currently here, coworkers profiles, coworking space statistics